wermos/blog/_posts/2023-07-04-gsoc-2-the-sympy-boogaloo.md

 In MATLAB's case, I got the approximate numerical value, whereas in SymPy's case, I got the symbolic answer.

 **Note:** I am aware that MATLAB has a [Symbolic Math Toolbox™](https://in.mathworks.com/products/symbolic.html) which gives MATLAB symbolic capabilities.
-On the flipside, running `d.evalf()` at the end of the SymPy snippet will print `0.693147180559945` on the terminal.
+On the flip side, running `d.evalf()` at the end of the SymPy snippet will print `0.693147180559945` on the terminal.
 Therefore, the above example is simplistic, but it helps me get the point across.
 {: .notice--info}

 # The Project